rmcanany/SolidEdgeHousekeeper/README.md

 Currently only distance and mass units are checked (`in`, `mm`, `lbm`, `kg`).
 It`s easy to add more, so please ask on the Forum if you need others.

+**Document Status**

+You can select files based on Status, but not like this:

+`System.Status contains Available`

+There is a number associated with each Status value.
+You have to use that instead of the name.

+Here is the way to get all `Available` files: `System.Status is_exactly 0`

+For *everything but* `Available` try: `System.Status > 0`

+Here's the list:

+- `0 Available`
+- `1 InWork`
+- `2 InReview`
+- `3 Released`
+- `4 Baselined`
+- `5 Obsolete`

+As mentioned above, this is a situation where the option `Include Draft file model documents in search` can yield confusing results.
+For example, an `InWork` Draft file containing a `Released` part would appear in a search for `Released` documents.

 **Saved Settings**

 The filters are saved in `property_filters.txt` in the same directory as